ESICM 2022 Research Awards

 Professor Burkhard Lachmann Award

-The Professor Burkhard Lachmann Award allocates a grant amounting to 5,000€, which is fully funded by the International Foundation for Clinically Oriented Research (IFCOR).
+The Professor Burkhard Lachmann Award is a grant of €5,000 and is fully funded by the International Foundation for Clinically Oriented Research (IFCOR).

 ESICM Family Partnership Award

-The Family Partnership Award allocates a grant amounting to 15,000€, which is fully funded by ESICM.
+The Family Partnership Award is a sum of €20,000 and is fully funded by ESICM.

 ESICM Global ICU Award

-The Global ICU Award allocates a grant amounting to 15,000€, which is fully funded by ESICM.
+The Global ICU Award is a sum of €20,000 and is fully funded by ESICM.

 ESICM Established Investigator Award

-The Established Investigator Award allocates a grant amounting to 20,000€, which is also fully funded by ESICM.
+The Established Investigator Award is a sum of €20,000 which is fully funded by ESICM.

 ESICM Young Investigator Award

-The Young Investigator Award allocates a grant amounting to 20,000€, which is fully funded by ESICM.
+The Young Investigator Award is a grant of €20,000 and is fully funded by ESICM.

 NEXT Start-Up Grant

-The NEXT Start-Up Grant allocates a grant amounting to 25,000€ per year for up to two years.
+The NEXT Start-Up Grant offers €25,000 per year for up to two years.
 This grant is fully funded by ESICM.

 ESICM Clinical Research Award

-The Clinical Research Award supports a research project to be performed by an investigator in a clinical environment.
+The Clinical Research Award is for projects carried out in a clinical environment.
 Some aspects of the proposal may involve collaboration with research laboratories.
-However, applications that lack a clinical component will not be considered.
+Applications that lack a clinical component will not be considered.

-The Clinical Research Award allocates a grant amounting to 20,000€, which is fully funded by ESICM.
+The Clinical Research Award is a grant of €20,000 and is fully funded by ESICM.

-The Basic Science Award allocates a grant amounting to 20,000€, which is also fully funded by ESICM.
+The Translational Research Award is a grant of €20,000 and is fully funded by ESICM.

 ESICM Levi-Montalcini Biomedical Sciences Award